csdms/ivy/lessons/git/configuring-git.md

 ![Ivy logo](https://raw.githubusercontent.com/csdms/ivy/main/media/logo.png)

-# Configuring git
+# Configuring Git

-When using `git` for the first time on a computer, some setup is required.
+When using Git for the first time on a computer, some setup is required.
 Start by opening a terminal
 (your preferred terminal app on Linux or macOS;